- Primary Sources

 then use the information you find to get the primary source.

-you have some information about a report or study:
+How to find a primary source (report, study or published research) if you have "some" information about a report or study:

 - Identify and record as much information as possible (i.e., study name, researchers, organization or university)